The Power of Rest and Rhythm in Public Health and Nonprofit Work

 Burnout doesn’t just affect individuals, but it limits the collective impact of entire organizations.
 When leaders, staff, and communities are exhausted, the vision of long-term change becomes harder to achieve.

-Rest changes that narrative.
+Rest changes the narrative from urgent to intentional.
 It invites us to slow down, listen more deeply, and collaborate more intentionally.
 By allowing ourselves to step away from constant busyness, we create room for innovation, compassion, and clarity.
 In truth, rest is not the opposite of productivity; it is the foundation of sustainable productivity.
 In order to thrive, we must prioritize sustainable rhythms that support ourselves and our communities.
 We have to build rhythms that honor our humanity and fuel our purpose.

 Reframing Balance: From Symmetry to Rhythm

 For years, I chased balance, an equal distribution of energy across work, family, ministry, and community.
-But balance, in the way many of us understand it, is an illusion.
+It often felt like a tightrope walk that I was horrible at executing.
+I was always adjusting, always compensating.
+I have sense realized that balance, in the way many of us understand it, is an illusion.
 It is often a myth.
 Life does not move in perfect symmetry; it moves in rhythms.

 Rest as a Tool for Systems-Level Change